Is Your Car a Bird Dew Magnet? A British Study Has Determined What Color Vehicle Birds Prefer!

 Does Color Really Matter?

-Halford’s researchers in the United Kingdom decided to conduct a study to see if birds have a preference as to what color of vehicle they drop their bombs on.
+The Halfords study wanted to see if birds have a preference as to what color of vehicle they drop their bombs on.
 If you are in the market for a new car, you may want to keep the results of this study in mind while you are shopping around.

 According to Brian Kane reporting for the Broken News Daily, there were 1140 cars included in the study.
 The cars were located in cities around England, including Brighton, Manchester, Bristol, Leeds, and Glasgow.
 The researchers discovered that color does seem to matter!